giralt/draft-ietf-alto-gradient-graph-2/draft-giraltyellamraju-alto-bsg-requirements.md

 3.2 in [G2-TREP] for examples on how bottleneck structures can be used to estimate the available bandwidth of an application.

+An ALTO server could help the application service provider obtain the available bandwidth on a given path by exposing the bottleneck structure of the network.
+With this information alone, the provider could directly obtain the available bandwidth.
+Alternatively, the application service could query the ALTO server by passing the path for which the available bandwidth needs to be computed, and the ALTO server could return this value without the need to share the complete bottleneck structure.

 ## Time-bound Constrained Flow Acceleration for Large Data Set Transfers

 Bulk data transfer is an important application to both commercial and